 Living in a digital world, it’s difficult for kids to deduce what really happens when adults pay for things.
-For all they know, that plastic rectangle is only slightly different than the Go Fish cards used during your last family game night.
+For all they know, the plastic rectangle you pass through a credit card reader is only slightly different than the Go Fish cards used during your last family game night.

 The Best Money Games for Kids